 Final Tips for Zadar

 As I said, I loved my time in Zadar so much that I went twice in the same trip.
-It felt safe, friendly, and more local than my other stops in Croatia plus had enough to do to keep me busy and entertained.
+It felt safe, friendly, and more local than my other stops in Croatia.
+Plus, there are so many great things to do in Zadar that it’s easy to stay busy and entertained.

 Zadar does have its own bus stop with buses that travel throughout the country, and an airport as well making it a smart place to start or end your trip to Croatia.